-This book is designed to assist academic staff members teaching at a Third Party Partner Institution to find resources and services to assist with teaching for ECU.
+This book is designed to assist both new and experienced academic staff members to find resources and services to assist with teaching at ECU.
 As a University we aim to be recognised nationally and internationally for our teaching and learning excellence.
-As an ECU staff member, you make a vital contribution to our student outcomes, which impacts directly on our success as a University.
+As an ECU staff member, you make a vital contribution to our student outcomes, which impacts directly on our success as a university.